Apricot-S/mjai-manue-go/tools/estimate_danger/README.md

 Required Option

 - `-o OUTPUT_FILEPATH`
   Path to the output file for the extracted feature data (in gob format)

 Optional Flags

 - `-v`
   Enable verbose mode (prints feature vectors for each discard candidate to standard output)
 - `-filter FILTER_SPEC`
   Filter extracted scenes by feature conditions and print only matching candidates to standard output.
-FILTER_SPEC format: `feature1:1&feature2:0&hit:1` where conditions are joined by `&`, each condition is `key:value`, and values are `1` (true) or `0` (false).
-Supports any feature name defined in `Scene` struct (e.g., suji, urasuji, visible>=3, dora) plus `hit` for actual deal-in results.
+  - Format: `feature1:1&feature2:0&hit:1`
+  - Delimiter: `&`
+  - Condition format: `key:value` pairs
+  - Value specification: `1` (true) or `0` (false)
+  - Available keys:
+    - Feature names defined in `Scene` struct (e.g., `suji`, `urasuji`, `visible>=3`, `dora`)
+    - Special key `hit` (whether the tile is a winning tile for the Riichi player)
 - `-start FILEPATH`
   Start processing from the specified file
 - `-n NUMBER`
   Limit the number of files to process

 ### What It Does